 The idea behind this research line is deceptively simple: humans don't solve hard problems from scratch every time — they recall high-level strategies, adapt them to the specific problem, and refine their approach when things go wrong.
 Can we teach LLMs to do the same?

-Buffer of Thoughts: Learning to Reuse Reasoning Strategies
+Buffer of Thoughts: The First Reasoning Skills

 A thought-augmented reasoning framework that stores distilled high-level thought templates in a meta-buffer, retrieves them for new problems, and dynamically updates the buffer as more tasks are solved.
 NeurIPS 2024 Spotlight.